 - Each class elects officers and/or representatives to attend faculty meetings, interact with faculty on a regular basis, and discuss problems and concerns.
 Each class holds regular meetings led by class officers.
-In addition to class meetings, some classes publish a monthly newsletter where information is shared. - 2) Announcements are posted regularly on the student bulletin board located near D-107. - 3) There is also a table in D-102 where information for the general student body, correspondence and other materials are placed. - 4) In this age of technology, electronic communication tends to be our most effective means of getting information to students.
+In addition to class meetings, some classes publish a monthly newsletter where information is shared. - 2) Announcements are posted regularly on the student bulletin board . - 3) In this age of technology, electronic communication tends to be our most effective means of getting information to students.
 Therefore, having a current email address that is regularly checked increases the ability to communicate in a timely fashion.
-NOTE: The ADN will not use Facebook, MySpace, Twitter or any other similar social internet website as a means to communicate or disseminate information to students.
+NOTE: The ADN will not use Facebook, Twitter or any other similar social internet website as a means to communicate or disseminate information to students.